A Message from Mars (1903 film)

 A Message from Mars is a 1903 New Zealand short film by Franklyn Barrett, based on the play of the same name by Richard Ganthony that had been highly popular in Australia and New Zealand.

-Another version of this film was made in 1913 in the UK as A Message from Mars (1913 film).
+Another adaptation of the play was made in 1913 in the UK.
 In December 2014, the British Film Institute announced this latter film was posted online on their website.